11 Essential Brian Setzer Songs

 Photo: By Marcos C. [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons

-In taking a look at the best Brian Setzer songs, one simply can’t ignore Setzer’s first few years of work with his band The Stray Cats.
+In looking at the best Brian Setzer songs, one simply can’t ignore Setzer’s first few years of work with his band The Stray Cats.
 The success of the band The Stray Cats helped launch the career of Brian Setzer.
 However, since The Stray Cats were such a successful band and released an abundance of music from their early years and later reunions, this Brian Setzer Songs list will only focus on material Brian Setzer recorded outside of the band The Stray Cats.
 In all honesty, Brian Setzer has recorded far more music as a solo artist than he did with the band The Stray Cats.

 # 11 – Boogie Woogie Santa Claus